RyanCube/ryancube.github.io/projects/capstone.md

 </div>

 ## Major Design Pivot
-The hook-gate controller with magnets was conceptualized with the assumption that the lifting lugs were ferrous.
-However, later meetings with OPG revealed that not all lifting lugs were attracted to a magnet.
-Also, rather than using a lifting hook, OPG preferred a method of looping a lifting sling through the lifting lug.
-Therefore, a significant design pivot was made to accomodate these new requirements.
+This concept assumed the lifting lugs were ferrous.
+However, discussions with OPG later revealed that not all lifting lugs were magnetic.
+In addition, OPG preferred a method that looped a lifting sling through the lug rather than using a lifting hook.
+These new requirements prompted a significant design pivot.

-First, a 30 ft telescopic pole is used because it provides higher rigidity and control, as opposed to a cable with a hook dangling at the end of it.
+The updated approach focused on creating a simple, surface-operated threading method.
+A 30-ft telescopic pole was selected to provide rigidity and precise control, replacing the idea of suspending tools from a cable.

 <div align="center">
   <img src="../images/telescopic_pole.JPG" style="width:75%; height:auto;">
   <p><em>7 to 30 Foot Extendable Pole</em></p>
 </div>

-Next, a hook threader is used to loop a rope through the lifting lug.
-I discovered this through researching potential ways ropes were passed through stationary objects.
-The hook threader is typically used by fishermen to easily pass a line around a mooring.
+To thread the sling through the lifting lug, a hook-threading tool was incorporated.
+This concept was inspired by fishing tools used to pass lines around mooring points, which offered a simple and reliable way to guide a rope through a stationary object.

 <div align="center">
   <img src="../images/threading_tool.JPG" style="width:75%; height:auto;">
   <p><em>Hook Threader</em></p>
 </div>

+To integrate the telescopic pole with the hook threading tool, a custom adapter was designed and machined in-house..

 [← Back to Home](../)